rwblokzijl/Msc-thesis-EuroToken/thesis.md

 of digital currencies.
 In a decentralized system this role is usually performed by a blockchain or similar information store, combined with some consensus algorithm to determine what gets written.
-Our solution has a different concept of consensus by allowing anyone to make any transaction on their chain.
+Our solution has a different concept of consensus, by allowing anyone to make any transaction on their chain.
 By storing at least the last few transactions of a user, anyone can ask the validator if a double spend has happened.
 Consensus in our model, is thus delegated completely to the validator.